Chitosan

 What is Chitosan?

-Chitosan is a polysaccharide obtained from the shells of crustaceans such as shrimp, crabs, and lobsters.
-It is used primarily for its ability to bind lipids and fats, which has made it popular in weight management and cholesterol-lowering supplements.
-In addition to its applications in dietary products, chitosan is also used in agriculture, medicine, and cosmetics for its biodegradable and non-toxic properties.
+Chitosan is a biopolymer derived from chitin, which is found in the shells of crustaceans such as shrimp, crabs, and lobsters.
+It is commonly used in dietary supplements and weight loss products due to its ability to bind to lipids and fats, potentially reducing their absorption in the body.
+Beyond its use in supplements, chitosan is also utilized in agriculture, medicine, and water purification for its biodegradable and non-toxic properties.

 Also known as: